BlockchainInstituteChi/developer-bootcamp/workshop_2_build_a_crypto_store/README.md

 You can get an address from your Bitcoin node by running `bitcoin-cli getnewaddress`.

-### C. Add a ZMQ Listener function to the payments controller
+### C. Configure the ZMQ Listener

-Add a new function to the payments controller using the zmq-listen.js script as an example.
-The function should return 'true' if a payment has been made using the correct currency for the price specified.
+The Confirmation Helper is imported into the bottom of app.js ( lines 71-73 ) and will be automaticaly triggered on the app startup.

-You may want to build out this functionality inside of the helper function tools in `util/confirmationHelper.js`.
-This is imported into the bottom of app.js ( lines 71-73 ) and will be automaticaly triggered on the app startup.
+Review the `watchBTCNodeForPendingTrans` function in `util/confirmationHelper.js` and add parsing logic to handle the RPC decoded data as demonstrated in `zmq-listen.js`.
+Once this has been configured properly, your store should update the transaction record in MongoDB to 'status : "paid"'.

 ## 2. Ethereum Payment Confirmation